Migrating

 Warning

-This document is a work in progress.
+This document is large and currently an active work in progress.

 Version 2 to version 3 has many breaking changes, new systems, new implementations and new designs that will require rewriting any existing applications.
 Some of these changes will feel similar (such as ext.commands), while others have been completely removed (such as IRC, see: FAQ), or are new or significantly changed.
 This document serves to hopefully make it easier to move over to version 3.